 Where to eat in Camden: Fresh and Go, Oliver’s Bistro, Long Grain, Primo

 Day 8: Bar Harbor

-On day 8, drive 1:45 from Camden to the beautiful resort town of Bar Harbor, where cool breezes blow away the summer heat.
+On day 8 of your 10 days in Maine itinerary, drive 1:45 from Camden to the beautiful resort town of Bar Harbor, where cool breezes blow away the summer heat.
 Perched on Frenchman Bay, Bar Harbor is a charming seaside town in New England.

 Bar Harbor is adjacent to magnificent Acadia National Park, and makes a good base.
 The town’s name derives from the twice daily tide drop, when a gravelly sand bar appears creating a natural harbor.

 Take a stroll down West Street, a designated historic district.
 You’ll see some fine old shingle-style mansions that survived the fire of 1947.
 The Village Green hosts concerts and art shows.
 The Abbe Museum is devoted to Maine’s Native American heritage.

 Bar Harbor is the perfect place to go kayaking or take a 2 hour boat cruise.
 You can hike Great Meadow Loop, which starts at the Village Green.